nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 For specific use cases you can not use a commodity hosting infrastructure of a random cloud provider.
 First step should be to develop your own machine learning solution architecture.
 Based on this architecture you can check what capabilities are needed and what the best way is for starting.

 The constant factor for machine learning is just as with other IT systems: **Change**.
+A machine learning hosting infrastructure should be stable.
+Also a machine learning hosting infrastructure should be designed as simple as possible.
+This since the following characteristics apply:

+- A Machine learning hosting environment must be secured since determining the quality of the outcome is already challenging enough.
+- Machine learning infrastructure hosting that works for your use cases will evolve and not replaced completely on a frequent basis.
+- Incorporating new technology and too frequent changes within your hosting infrastructure can introduce security vulnerabilities and unpredictable outcomes.
+- Changes on your machine learning hosting infrastructure do apply on your complete ML pipeline.
+- Machine learning hosting infrastructure components should be hardened.
+This means protecting is needed for accidentally changes or security breaches.
+- Separation of concerns is just as for any IT architecture a good practice.

 So to minimize the risks make sure you a good view on all your risks.
 Your solution architecture should give you this overview, including a view of all objects and components that will be changed (or updated) sooner or later.
 Hosting a machine learning application is partly comparable with hosting large distributed systems.
 And history learns that this can still be a problem field if not managed well.
-So make sure what dependencies you will accept regarding hosting choices and what depencies you want to avoid.
+So make sure what dependencies you will accept regarding hosting choices and what dependencies you want to avoid.

 Containers